chrishuson/chrishuson.github.io/stackedit/Notation.md

 ## Standard conventions for mathematical notation
-*Practice writing mathematics according to IB requirements, as per exam rubrics.*
+*Practice writing mathematics properly, following convention*
-- Use the formula sheet.
+- Use the course formula sheet.
 - Chose the appropriate formula.\
-     (you do not have to copy the formula)
+     (you do not have to copy down the formula)
 - Substitute values correctly.
 - Solve, showing key steps.\
      (skip routine algebra if you like)